role Enumeration

 multi method Numeric(::?CLASS:D:)

-Takes a value of an enum and returns it after coercion to Numeric
+Takes a value of an enum and returns it after coercion to Numeric:

 enum Numbers ( cool => '42', almost-pi => '3.14', sqrt-n-one => 'i' ); say cool.Numeric; # OUTPUT: «42» say almost-pi.Numeric; # OUTPUT: «3.14» say sqrt-n-one.Numeric; # OUTPUT: «0+1i»

-Note that if the value cannot be coerced to Numeric
+Note that if the value cannot be coerced to Numeric, an exception will be thrown.

 method Int